On the structure and classification of Bernstein algebras: Introduction

 \emph{For a given positive integer $n$, describle and classify, up to an isomorphism, all Bernstein algebras of dimension $n$.}

-Bernstein himself \cite{bern2, bern3} solved the problem for dimension $2$ over the field $\RR$.
-Bernstein algebras of dimension $3$ over the complex numbers $\CC$ have been classified by Holgate \cite[Section 4]{Hol} (see also \cite[Theorem 9.20]{WB}), and those of dimension $4$, also over the field $\CC$, by Lyubich \cite{Lj01} and over an arbitrary field of characteristic $\neq 2$ by Cort\'{e}s \cite{corte}.
+Bernstein algebras of dimension $\leq 3$ over the complex numbers $\CC$ have been classified by Holgate \cite[Section 4]{Hol} (see also \cite[Theorem 9.20]{WB}), and those of dimension $4$, also over the field $\CC$, by Lyubich \cite{Lj01} and over an arbitrary field of characteristic $\neq 2$ by Cort\'{e}s \cite{corte}.
 The Bernstein algebras of dimension $5$, over an algebraically closed field of characteristic $\neq 2$, were classified in \cite{cortem} only for two classes of algebras: (a) the reduced ones or (b) Bernstein-Jordan algebras.
-To the best of our knowledge these are also the only complete classifications of Bernstein algebras, with one notable exception, namely the class of so-called \emph{simplicial stochastic Bernstein algebras}, which are completely classified by Guti\'{e}rrez-Fern\'{a}ndez \cite{Fer1}: these are Bernstein algebras, defined over the field $\RR$, that admit a stochastic basis (for details see \cite{Fer1, Fer2}).
-However, even over the field $\RR$, there exist Bernstein algebras that do not admit a stochastic basis \cite{gonz}, thus the classification of all Berstein algebras over an arbitrary field remains an open and tempting problem.
+To the best of our knowledge these are also the only complete classifications of Bernstein algebras, with one notable exception, namely the class of so-called \emph{simplicial stochastic} Bernstein algebras, which are completely classified by Guti\'{e}rrez-Fern\'{a}ndez \cite{Fer1}: these are Bernstein algebras, defined over the field $\RR$, that admit a stochastic basis (for details see \cite{Fer1, Fer2}).
+However, even over the field $\RR$, there exist Bernstein algebras that do not admit a stochastic basis \cite{gonz}, thus the classification of all Bernstein algebras over an arbitrary field remains an open and tempting problem.

-Most structure or classification results obtained so far for Bernstein algebras have intesively used their Peirce decomposition: any Bernstein algebra $(A, \omega)$ has a non-zero idempotent $e$ and thus $A = k e \oplus U_e \oplus Z_e$, where $U_e := \{x \in A \, |\, 2 e x = x \}$ and $Z_e := \{x \in A \, |\, e x = 0 \}$.
-This paper deals with Bernstein algebras following a different view-point: we shall not use the Peirce decomposition at all and instead of that we shall use only pure linear algebra tools and new constructions having as a source of inspiration similar ones used for other classes of algebras \cite{am-2019, am-2016, am-2015}.
-The first main result is \thref{structura} that gives the structure of Bernstein algebras (in particular for normal ones): any Bernstein algebra $(A, \omega)$ of dimension $1 + |I|$ is isomomorphic to the algebra having $\{f, \, e_i \, | \, i\in I\}$ as a basis and the multiplication $\circ$ given for any $i$, $j\in I$ by:
+Most structure or classification results obtained so far for Bernstein algebras have intensively used their Peirce decomposition: any Bernstein algebra $(A, \omega)$ has a non-zero idempotent $e$ and thus $A = k e \oplus U_e \oplus Z_e$, where $U_e := \{x \in A \, |\, 2 e x = x \}$ and $Z_e := \{x \in A \, |\, e x = 0 \}$.
+This paper deals with Bernstein algebras following a different view-point inspired by \cite[Section 2]{gonz2}: we shall not use the Peirce decomposition at all and instead we shall use only linear algebra tools and new constructions similar to those used for other classes of algebras \cite{am-2019, am-2016, am-2015, am-2013}.
+The first main result is \thref{structura} that gives the structure of Bernstein algebras (in particular for normal ones): any Bernstein algebra $(A, \omega)$ of dimension $1 + |I|$ is isomorphic to the algebra having $\{f, \, e_i \, | \, i\in I\}$ as a basis and the multiplication $\circ$ given for any $i$, $j\in I$ by: